reyllama/LLaVA-scale/README.md

 - ToMe-SD (Token Merging for SD) introduces a window-based anchor selection method (window size of 2x2) to adapt token merging to the dense prediction task (image generation).
 - We modify ToMe-SD to preserve relative order of the visual tokens.
 Although the original ToMe-SD did not care so much about the sequence order (because older SDs do not embed position information anyways), for our task, the relative position order of visual tokens is crucial.
 - We introduce cosine scheduling for the token merging ratio `r` (proportion of tokens to merge).
 We observe training instability otherwise.

+Following is the implementation of `LocalTokenMerging`.
+Full code can be found at [token_merging.py](https://github.com/reyllama/LLaVA-scale/blob/main/llava/model/token_merging.py).

 ```python
 class LocalTokenMerging: